Need a Refocus Break?

 How To: Be A Team Player

 Today the people in our work teams might be spread out across the country – or the world.
 It is easy to take it for granted that because of technology, we are able to work together and solve problems no matter where we are physically.
 The need for good teamwork will always be a necessity.
-How can we be good team players?
+What can you do to be good team player and help your team run smoother?

 - Be humble.
 Unsurprisingly, being a good team player means not focusing on yourself or thinking that your ideas are the best.
 On the flip side, not having confidence in your ideas is also a violation of humility.
 As the saying goes: “Humility isn’t thinking less of ourselves; it’s thinking about ourselves less.”